ukhsa-collaboration/standards-template/README.md

 1. Rename `docs/your-standards.11tydata.json`, replacing the `your-standards` part with the name to be used when published.
 1. Run `npm install` from the root of this repository to install the dev dependencies.
+1. Update the `CONTRIBUTING.md` guidelines to meet your expectations for contributors.
+This file is currently written for the audience of the template repository so will need to changed.

 ### Creating your documentation